Tony Flannery: Views

-In the past he has called for reconsideration of the church's teachings on a variety of controversial issues, including the ordination of women.
+In the past he has denied the church's teachings on a variety of controversial issues, including the ordination of women.
 As a result, he was investigated by the Vatican's Congregation for the Doctrine of the Faith.
-In April 2012 he was silenced by the Congregation for publishing his views.
+In April 2012 he was penalized by the Congregation.

 As of January 2013 he was reported to have rejected the Vatican's orders to remain silent, stating, "I refuse to be terrified into submission."
 In a piece published in 2010 in Reality Magazine Flannery expressed doubt regarding transmission of priestly authority from Jesus to the priests of the Catholic Church, raising the possibility that the claim of authority was made by a group of early priests on their own behalf:It is more likely that some time after Jesus, a select and privileged group within the community who had abrogated power and authority to themselves, interpreted the occasion of the Last Supper in a manner that suited their own agenda.Recanting that assertion is one of the Catholic Church's demands.

 On 1 October 2020 it was reported that the Congregation for the Doctrine of the Faith was insisting that Flannery sign four oaths before being returned to ministry.
 Some theologians see this as a throwback to the past in silencing theologians.
 Some also find fault with the principle that those in religious congregations cannot speak with the Congregation directly, but only through their religious superior.